The Sugarland Express: Production

 After working as a television director, Steven Spielberg made his first stand alone feature film-length production with the TV movie Duel, released in November 1971.
 After that he persuaded co-producers Richard Zanuck and David Brown to let him make his big-screen directorial debut with The Sugarland Express, which was based on a true story.
 Principal photography had been completed in 1973.
 Shortly after it was released in March 1974, Spielberg began his next project for Zanuck and Brown in 1975's blockbuster hit Jaws.

-A clip from the Wile E. Coyote/Road Runner cartoon Whoa, Be-Gone! is shown in silence during a scene at a drive-in theater.
+Clips from the Wile E. Coyote/Road Runner cartoon Whoa, Be-Gone! are shown in silence during a scene near a drive-in theater.
+Wile E. Coyote and the Road Runner later appeared in the 1988 Touchstone/Amblin film Who Framed Roger Rabbit.

 This was the first movie to use the Panavision Panaflex camera.

 Release

 The film premiered at the New Directors/New Films Festival on March 29, 1974, and was released theatrically in New York City on March 31, 1974, followed by a year-long worldwide theatrical rollout.
 The film later held its French premiere in competition at the 1974 Cannes Film Festival.
 A 50th anniversary retrospective screening of the film, which was followed by a Q&A with Spielberg and Variety exclusive editor Brent Lang, took place at the 2024 Tribeca Festival on June 15, 2024, which also included a surprise video greeting from Goldie Hawn.
 This screening marked, according to Spielberg, the first time since its initial release that the film had ever been screened publicly in a theater in front of a live audience.